 - Credit: Picture: Steve Waller

-Ipswich Town take on Norwich City, at Carrow Road, in the second East Anglian derby of the season this afternoon (12pm ko).
+Ipswich Town take on rivals Norwich City, at Carrow Road, in the second East Anglian derby of the season this Sunday lunchtime (12pm).
 STUART WATSON previews the action.

 You may also want to watch:

 Town were humbled 5-1 (h) and 4-1 (a) as Norwich sealed back-to-back promotions to the Premier League.
 They would sit upon that lofty perch for the next three seasons.

 There were then two defeats in the regular season (1-0 at home and 2-0 away), followed by a two-legged play-off semi-final defeat (1-1 at home and 3-1 away) as Norwich bounced back at the first time of asking in 2014/15.

 - 1 Matchday Recap: Plenty of positives despite Palace defeat